Jack McConnell: Early life and education

-Education and early career

 McConnell attended the University of Stirling, where he was President of the Students' Association from 1980 to 1982 and National Union of Students Scotland Vice-President from 1982 to 1983.
 He met Margo MacDonald and Richard Leonard at university.
 In the late 1970s, he occupied the principal's office in protest against student homelessness.
 He also took part in a siege to occupy the administration offices at the university and slept in sleeping bags in the university’s court room.
-He graduated in 1983 with a BSc Dip Ed.
+He graduated in 1983 with a B.Sc.
+Dip.Ed.

+Early career

 After graduating, McConnell worked as a mathematics teacher at Lornshill Academy in Alloa, Clackmannanshire.
-In 1984, McConnell was elected to the Stirling District Council, while still teaching at Lornshill.
+In 1984, McConnell was elected to Stirling District Council, while still teaching at Lornshill.
 He served as Treasurer from 1988 until 1992, and was the Leader of the council from 1990 to 1992.

-Early political involvement
+Early political career

-McConnell initially joined the Scottish National Party when he was 16 years old.
+McConnell initially joined the Scottish National Party (SNP) when he was 16 years old.
 After trying to come to terms with Scottish nationalism, he suspended his membership and instead joined the Scottish Labour Party when he was 19.

 From 1992 to 1998, McConnell served as the General Secretary of the Labour Party in Scotland.
 His major breakthrough was in his handling of the 1997 General Election success, where Labour attained a large overall majority victory over the Conservatives.
 Together the Labour Party in Scotland, the Scottish Liberal Democrats, and the Scottish National Party eliminated every seat the Conservatives held in Scotland.
 In 1998, he served as a member of the Scottish Constitutional Convention where he pioneered the Scottish devolution referendum success, establishing the Scottish Parliament.

 As a strong proponent of Scottish devolution, McConnell helped push for reform.
 Between 1989 and 1998 he was a member of the Scottish Constitutional Convention, where he was playing an important role in the creation of the Scotland Act, which created a Scottish Parliament for the first time.

-Member of the Scottish Parliament (1999–2001)

-Election to Holyrood
+Election to Holyrood (1999)

-As General Secretary, he managed Labour Party in Scotland's successful YES YES devolution referendum campaign in 1997.
+As General Secretary, he managed the Labour Party in Scotland's successful devolution referendum campaign in 1997.
 Following the successful devolution campaign and the creation of a Scottish Parliament, McConnell was elected as an MSP, for Motherwell and Wishaw, in the first Scottish Parliament in May 1999.